The #NaNoRhino happened because of a terrible pun by a first-year NaNo participant, and here we are.

 If you’re not familiar with NaNoWriMo, it’s the annual effort to write 50,000 words in a month, usually a first draft of a new project.
 For most of us, that’s a 50-60 hour commitment.
 People tackle NaNo with all sorts of goals and ambitions — to just have a lark being creative, to make a serious push on a professional project, and everything in between.

 Several of my NaNoWriMo projects have turned into published books.
-Some have done pretty well (The Songweaver’s Vow is a SPF Best of 2017 semi-finalist).
+Some have done pretty well (The Songweaver’s Vow is a SPFBO Best of 2017 semi-finalist and a 2018 Realm Award winner for Best Fantasy).

 But you don’ t have to be a professional writer, and you don’t have to have a publishing goal, to do NaNo.
 In fact, it’s probably better to go in without a publishing goal; then you’ll take the pressure off your first draft, and you’ll do a better job of revisions later.